Node.js Signals, Exit Codes, and Graceful Shutdown

 | 4 | Internal JavaScript evaluation failure |

-| 5 | Fatal Error (e.g., V8 out of memory) |
+| 5 | Fatal error, such as V8 out of memory |

-| 6 | Non-function Internal Exception Handler |
+| 6 | Non-function internal exception handler |

 | 7 | Internal exception handler runtime failure |